 San Francisco to ban sales of vaping flavored liquid

-San Francisco has approved a bill that bans the sale of flavored nicotine-laced liquid used in electronic cigarettes and flavored to... .
-FILE - This Thursday, July 16, 2015 file photo shows bottles of various flavors of vapor solution, known as "juice," for use in e-cigarettes at a shop in Sacramento, Calif.
+In this April 23, 2014 file photo, a man smokes an electronic cigarette in Chicago.
+San Francisco has approved a bill that bans the sale of flavored nicotine-laced liquid used in electronic cigarettes and flavored tobacco products.

 Add your comments below